Programme

 Children under 5: £165

-Please Note: We aim to break even and do not typically make any profit out of summer school. £539 of the standard rate is the cost of a week’s full-board accommodation at the Nightingale Centre in a shared twin room.
-The remainder is a ‘conference fee’ of £56 which helps to cover the provision of a team of staff / organisers (the team do not receive any payment for their work but their accommodation and expenses are covered).
-The General Assembly of Unitarian and Free Christian Churches generously provides some financial support and this year we are seeking extra support from external sources in order to subsidise the event (donations welcome!) and keep down the cost to participants as much as is possible.
+Please Note: We aim to break even and do not typically make any profit out of summer school. £560 of the standard rate is the cost of a week’s full-board accommodation at the Nightingale Centre in a shared twin room.
+The staff team do not receive any payment for their work but their accomodation and expenses are covered.
+Hucklow Summer School is generously subsidised by the General Assembly of Unitarian and Free Christian Churches, Kensington Unitarians, and several indivdual Friends of Summer School (we have introduced ‘supporter’ and ‘champion’ rates this year in case anyone is in a position to help subsidise the 2025 event).
+The true cost of each place at summer school, without this subsidy, would be £800 per person.

-The panel aims to attract approximately one third newcomers to participate in the Summer School every year.
-We have set a deadline of Monday 13th May 2024 (deadline extended) for receipt of applications.
-Shortly after this date (in mid May), places will be allocated by the members of the panel, giving priority to first-timers, ministers, and ministerial students, subject to the constraints of available accommodation.
+The panel aims to attract approximately one third newcomers to participate in Summer School every year.
+We have set a deadline of Tuesday 22nd April 2025 for receipt of applications.
+Shortly after this date (in mid May) places will be allocated by the members of the panel (subject to the constraints of available accommodation).
+In the case of Summer School being oversubscribed, our criteria for allocating places will include giving priority to ministers, ministerial students, and those who intend to use summer school to equip them for the benefit of their congregation or the wider movement.
 If your application is unsuccessful we will refund your deposit at a later date.
 Deposits will only be refunded if you are not offered a place.
 If you need to drop out after you have been allocated a place neither the deposit nor the full balance is refundable.
 Please consider appropriate insurance in case of this eventuality.

 Please do let us know if you have any particular skills or abilities that you would like to share during the week (e.g. music, dancing, art and craft ideas, worship, meditation, leading a one-off religious education workshop, etc.) by giving some details at the time of application.
 Members of the panel will contact potential session leaders in late May, after Summer School places have been allocated, to finalise the timetable.

-Applications are due by 13th May (deadline extended).
+Applications are due by 22nd April 2025.
 A deposit of £100 is required for residential participants.
-Full payment of £75 is required for online participants.
-The balance will be due on 1st July 2024.
+Full payment of £90 is required for online participants.
+The balance will be due on 30th June 2025.

 Bursaries: Please do not let a shortage of money prevent you from attending!
 Some Summer School bursaries are available to help with the cost.
 We encourage you to seek support from congregations and districts and we may be able to put you in touch with other potential funding sources.
 Please contact us as soon as possible if you are likely to need assistance with funding.
 Donations to the Summer School Bursary Fund are always very welcome!